Finding Happiness at a Silent Retreat

 While driving through the country, thoughts sift somewhat effortlessly, and I’m able to quickly gain perspective on issues that, in the city, seem much bigger than they are.

 By stepping away from routine, it turns out, I’m more willing to let small irritations go and have greater faith in God’s plan for my life.
-The answers will come when I need them to.
-They always have.

 Water flowing at the Silent Retreat.